shadi1717/oracle-cloud-data-platform-workshop/Lab11/LabGuide11.md

 ## Part 0.
 Provision a Management Cloud Instance

-1. Inside of the OCI Console, click on the top left menu icon.
+1. Inside of the OCI (Oracle Cloud Infrastructure) Console, click on the top left menu icon.

     ![](./images/omc1.png " ")